sjbrown/1kfa/mod_narrative_authority_waterfall.md

 defining a new piece of lore, the contributions must:

  * Follow the structure laid out in the game
+ * Feel true to the world of the Touchstone List
  * Honor what the mechanics allow or prohibit
  * Avoid overriding consequences already in play